puppetlabs/puppet-docs/source/guides/external_nodes.markdown

       dns:
       ntp:

 Parameterized classes cannot be used with the array syntax.
-When using the hash key syntax, the value for a parameterized classe SHOULD be a hash of the class's attributes and values.
+When using the hash key syntax, the value for a parameterized class SHOULD be a hash of the class's attributes and values.
 Each value MAY be a string, number, array, or hash.
-String values SHOULD be quoted, as un-quoted strings like "on" may be interpreted as booleans.
+String values SHOULD be quoted, as unquoted strings like "on" may be interpreted as booleans.
 Non-parameterized classes MAY have empty values.

     classes:
         common: